tsirbunen/cooking-companion-mobile/README.md

 ### Code generation

-To build the generated parts of immutable Freezed model classes, the go router routes and test mocks, use the build_runner command (where "--delete-conflicting-outputs" prevents the prompt asking what to do with conflicting pre-existing files):
+To build the generated parts of immutable Freezed model classes, the go router routes, and test mocks, use the build_runner command (where "--delete-conflicting-outputs" prevents the prompt asking what to do with conflicting pre-existing files):

 `dart run build_runner build --delete-conflicting-outputs`